vivianamarquez/vivianamarquez.github.io/pages/More.md

 Don't forget to visit my GitHub to see all my code!

 ## [YouTube](https://www.youtube.com/user/vivmarquez)
-Check my YouTube for fun data science videos!
+Check my YouTube for fun life vlogs and data science videos!